 Wendy’s international success involves addressing the interests of its stakeholders through appropriate corporate social responsibility (CSR) programs.
 Stakeholder theory suggests that companies influence and are under the influence of stakeholders, which are individuals or groups that have a stake in what the company does.
 Wendy’s corporate social responsibility initiatives reflect the company’s strategy and concern for these stakeholders.
-These programs also influence how Wendy’s maintains its sustainability, its corporate and brand image, as well as the attractiveness of its products.
-Suitable and relevant corporate social responsibility programs address stakeholders’ interests and increase Wendy’s chances of long-term success as one of the top hamburger fast food restaurant chains in the world.
+These programs also influence how the foodservice company maintains its sustainability, its corporate and brand image, as well as the attractiveness of its products.
+Suitable and relevant CSR and ESG programs address stakeholders’ interests and increase Wendy’s chances of long-term success as one of the top hamburger fast-food restaurant chains in the world.

 Wendy’s corporate social responsibility (CSR) initiatives include programs that target the interests of customers, employees, and other major stakeholders.
-These stakeholder groups are prioritized according to Wendy’s strategy and business philosophy.
+These stakeholder groups are prioritized according to the foodservice company’s strategy and business philosophy.
+Successful programs for sustainability, business ethics, and corporate citizenship help enable the business competencies noted in the SWOT analysis of Wendy’s.

 Wendy’s stakeholders’ interests are the bases for the company’s corporate social responsibility initiatives, which embody the company’s core values, such as “Do the Right Thing.”
 However, not all stakeholders have the same significance in the business.
-Wendy’s prioritizes its stakeholders and their interests as follows, arranged according to the company’s corporate social responsibility strategy:
+Wendy’s corporate social responsibility strategy prioritizes its stakeholders and their interests, as follows:

 - Customers (Wendy’s top priority)